stufflolxd/AuroraEnergyResearch/README.md

 # AuroraEnergyResearch
 Source code for the Aurora Energy Research Complex on ROBLOX.
-Anything under here is fair use.
+Anything under here is free to use for anyone.